FabriceSalvaire/Patro/doc/sphinx/source/reference-manual.rst

+.. include:: abbreviation.txt

 .. _reference-manual-page:

-.. include:: abbreviation.txt

 ===================
  API Documentation
 ===================

-This is the auto-generated API documentation for the Patro library.
+This is the API documentation for the Patro library.

 .. warning:: The API documentation is automatically generated from the docstrings in the source using the |Sphinx| tool.
 This way to produce the documentation is know to be perfectible